solidatyoungdevdotnet/JPA-to-ERD-reporting-plugin/README.md

 I've noticed a few peculiarities that require your project to be written with certain conventions in order for the graph to work;
 - Every column should have either a Column annotation or JoinColumn annoation.
 We use this to the get the database name
 - the jar containing javax.persistence.* annotation classes must be in compile scope
-- make sure the site plugin is includied in the build section
+- make sure the site plugin is included in the build section with this plugin turned on